Courtesy of American Express

 Depending on how you feel about the spending requirements for each card’s welcome offer, as well as the annual fees, you might want to consider getting both of them.
 That way, you’ll have even more ways to earn bonus points as well as put them to use toward travel when you’re ready to start booking trips again.
 Just be sure you are eligible for each card before applying.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published October 21, 2020, and was updated November 9, 2020.
+This article was originally published in October 2020, and updated in November 2020, June 2021, and April 2022.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips